FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

     new ObjectMapper()

-is still allowed, recommended to use one of
+is still allowed, the use of one of

     new JsonMapper()
     JsonMapper.builder().builder()

-recommend.
+is recommend.
 And all construction of generic `ObjectMapper`:

     new ObjectMapper(new YAMLFactory()); // and similar